byndcivilization/ML-and-conflict-prevention/README.md

 ConflictMachineLearningTest
 ===========================

-Test case of machine learning and conflict prediction.
+Final working files for the test case of machine learning and conflict prediction